 Some children with challenging behaviors may benefit from medication treatment.
 Children enrolled in TARGET groups who do not already have a medication provider are eligible to be seen for a medication evaluation by one of the TARGET providers.
 Options will be discussed during your child’s brief evaluation with TARGET.

-How to Get Started with TARGET
+How to Get Started With TARGET

 If you are interested in being considered for the TARGET program and your child already sees a provider in the Pritzker Department of Psychiatry & Behavioral Health, please talk with that provider to determine if the program would be a good fit.
 If so, your provider can submit a transfer to the TARGET program, and you will receive a call from the TARGET team to schedule a screening session.